PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/features-listing.md

 ### Settings wheel
 When clicking on the settings wheel, three options are displayed:

- - Refresh list (for updating the list)
+1) Refresh list

+After clicking on it, the page is reloaded.
+Sorts and searches are kept.
  - Show SQL query (Opens a popup showing SQL code for the page)
  - Export to SQL Manager (redirects to the SQL manager in the back office)